civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** The portion of the definition **assistance** in subsection 125.6(1) of the Act before paragraph (a) is replaced by the following:

-    **assistance** means an amount, other than **an amount received from the Aid to Publishers component of the Canada Periodical Fund or** an amount deemed under subsection (2) to have been paid, that would be included under paragraph 12(1)(x) in computing the income of a taxpayer for any taxation year if that paragraph were read without reference to
+    **assistance** means an amount, other than an amount received from the Aid to Publishers component of the Canada Periodical Fund or an amount deemed under subsection (2) to have been paid, that would be included under paragraph 12(1)(x) in computing the income of a taxpayer for any taxation year if that paragraph were read without reference to

   **(2)** Paragraph (d) of the definition **eligible newsroom employee** in subsection 125.6(1) of the Act is replaced by the following:

-    spends at least 75% of their time engaged in the production of **original written** news content, including by researching, collecting information, verifying facts, photographing, writing, editing, designing and otherwise preparing content; and
+    spends at least 75% of their time engaged in the production of original written news content, including by researching, collecting information, verifying facts, photographing, writing, editing, designing and otherwise preparing content; and

   **(3)** Paragraphs (a) to (d) of the definition **qualifying journalism organization** in subsection 125.6(1) of the Act are replaced by the following:

-    it does not **hold a licence**, as defined in subsection 2(1) of the `Broadcasting Act`; **and**
+    it does not hold a licence, as defined in subsection 2(1) of the `Broadcasting Act`; and

     if it is a corporation having share capital, it meets the conditions in subparagraph (e)(iii) of the definition Canadian newspaper in subsection 19(5). (**organisation journalistique admissible**)

   **(4)** The description of A in paragraph (a) of the definition **qualifying labour expenditure** in subsection 125.6(1) of the Act is replaced by the following:

-    is the lesser of 365 and the number of days in the taxation year **in which the taxpayer is a qualifying journalism organization**, and
+    is the lesser of 365 and the number of days in the taxation year in which the taxpayer is a qualifying journalism organization, and

   **(5)** Subsections 125.6(2) and (3) of the Act are replaced by the following:

-    **(2)** A taxpayer (**other than a partnership**) that is a qualifying journalism organization at any time in a taxation year and that files a prescribed form containing prescribed information with its return of income for the year is deemed to have, on its balance-due day for the year, paid on account of its tax payable under this Part for the year an amount determined by the formula
+    **(2)** A taxpayer (other than a partnership) that is a qualifying journalism organization at any time in a taxation year and that files a prescribed form containing prescribed information with its return of income for the year is deemed to have, on its balance-due day for the year, paid on account of its tax payable under this Part for the year an amount determined by the formula

-      is the total of all amounts each of which is a qualifying labour expenditure of the qualifying journalism organization for the year in respect of an eligible newsroom employee; **and**
+      is the total of all amounts each of which is a qualifying labour expenditure of the qualifying journalism organization for the year in respect of an eligible newsroom employee; and

       is the amount received by the taxpayer from the Aid to Publishers component of the Canada Periodical Fund in the year.